Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Implications on Various Observables

+In this work, we have taken the observable as $\delta (\Delta r)$, which can be calculated from the experimental and SM data of $M_{W}$ and is defined as:

+In our analysis, we have presented results based on all the above-mentioned data, excluding the CDF measurement.
+While compiling constraints on the W boson mass, we have chosen not to include the recent measurement reported by the CDF collaboration, which exhibits a significant deviation from the SM prediction and from other experimental results.
+This decision is motivated by the fact that the CDF result stands as a clear statistical outlier, with a central value that is in strong tension with global electroweak fits and with measurements from ATLAS, CMS, and LHCb.

+Given the absence of corroborating evidence and the potential for unresolved systematic uncertainties, we do not find a compelling reason to treat this measurement on equal footing with the broader, more consistent body of data.
+In the absence of independent confirmation, incorporating the CDF value would disproportionately skew the global fit and potentially bias the interpretation of new physics scenarios which may be misleading.
+Until further experimental validation is available, we adopt a conservative approach by relying on the more robust and mutually consistent set of W boson mass measurements.

+We emphasize that the exclusion of the CDF W boson mass measurement from our analysis should not be interpreted as a reason to question the validity or significance of our results.
+Our decision is based on a conservative and methodologically consistent approach, aiming to avoid the undue influence of a single, currently unconfirmed outlier on the global parameter space.
+As discussed, the CDF result remains in significant tension with other high-precision measurements and lacks independent experimental verification.

-\paragraph{$ \underline{\text{$Z $ Pole Observables}}$ :} This model will contribute to the decay of $ Z $ boson via penguin loop diagram; the corresponding diagrams can be found in Fig. 9 of \cite{Kolay:2024wns}. $ Z $ bosons interact with the SM fermions via vector and axial couplings.
+Furthermore, for readers or reviewers interested in understanding the potential implications of including this measurement on the parameter space—particularly in the higher mass regions of $ M_S $ and $ M_{\chi}$, can be found in our earlier analysis presented in Ref.~\cite{Kolay:2024wns}.
+There, we explored the implications of incorporating this measurement and discussed its impact on the viable regions of the model parameter space. \paragraph{\underline{\bf $Z $ Pole Observables :}} This model will contribute to the decay of $ Z $ boson via a penguin loop diagram; the corresponding diagrams can be found in fig.~9 of \cite{Kolay:2024wns}. $ Z $ bosons interact with the SM fermions via vector and axial couplings.
 After inserting the loop diagrams, the couplings will be modified:

-LEP and SLAC measured various branching ratios to have better control on systematic uncertainties.
+LEP and SLAC measured various branching ratios to have better control over systematic uncertainties.
 These measurements include different observables related to this process, commonly referred to as the \(Z\)-pole observables, which have been determined with fairly good accuracy \cite{PDG:2022}.
 Among these observables, we have focused on the following decay rate ratios \cite{Bernabeu:1996zh,Papavassiliou:2000pq}:

 We have $ \Gamma_{had} = \Gamma_{u}+\Gamma_{d} + \Gamma_{s} + \Gamma_{c}+\Gamma_{b}$.
-The expression in terms of our model parameters is given in Sec.
-3 of \cite{Kolay:2024wns}.
+The expression in terms of our model parameters is given in sec.~3 of \cite{Kolay:2024wns}.
 The SM values are given below \cite{Freitas:2014hra,PDG:2022} :